InteropIO/FDC3/docs/api-bridging/spec.md

     /** FDC3 function name the original request related to, e.g. "findIntent" */
     type:  string, //same as request value
     /** Response body */
-    body: {
+    payload: {
         //example fields for specific messages... wouldn't be specified in base type intent?:  string,
         appIntent?:  AppIntent,
         //fields for other possible response values
     },
+    /** AppMetadata source request received from */ source?: {
+        AppMetadata & {
-    /** Agent response received from, filled in by server on receipt of message */ sourceAgent?: string,
+            desktopAgent?: string // filled in by server on receipt of message }
-    /** sourceAgent from request,  used to route response */
-    targetAgent: string
     }
+    /** AppMetadata destination response sent from */ destination?: {
+        AppMetadata & {
+            desktopAgent?: string // filled in by server on receipt of message }
+    }
+}
 ```
-Clients should send these messages on to the 'server', which will add the `sourceAgent` metadata.
-Further, when processing responses, the agent acting as the 'server' should augment any `AppMetadata` objects in responses with the the same id applied to sourceAgent.
+Clients should send these messages on to the 'server', which will add the `source.desktopAgent` metadata.
+Further, when processing responses, the agent acting as the 'server' should augment any `AppMetadata` objects in responses with the the same id applied to `source.desktopAgent`.

 ## Individual message exchanges